SENTINELITE/StreamDeck-Shortcuts/README.md

 ### Lost, But Not Forgotten Features:
 - Set Discord/GitHub image/logo beside their description text?
-- isPrivateAnalytics Bool.
-Allow user’s to toggle Analytics.
+- isPrivateAnalytics Bool, to allow user’s to toggle Analytics.
 - Move settings into a popup window?
 See Elgato PI Demo.
 - Don’t send a payload, if settings haven’t changed.
 Only send what *has* changed.
 Show if settings changed by showing an “X” on the save box, instead of the green box.
 - We shouldn’t send all the shortcuts, only a limited few.
-The payload is probably too big, for bigger libraries.
+The payload is probably too big, for larger libraries.
 - Allow user to switch Accessibility speed.
 Only some voices support this…
 - Allow for accessibility toggle.
 Ie, some people may not/want to hold down for x amount of time.
 Create an option to tap, starting the timer, then another tap confirm or cancel, when the timer finishes.
 - 🚀 Create Shortcut from Button Press?